Hodge-Deligne polynomials of character varieties of abelian groups: Multiplicativity of the -polynomial under Fibrations

 \section{Multiplicativity of the $E$-polynomial under Fibrations}

-In this appendix, we prove a multiplicative property of the $E$-polynomial under fibrations, used in the article.
+In this appendix, we prove a multiplicative property of the $E$-polynomial under fibrations, used in Theorem \ref{thm:sl_n.gl_n}.
 This is a consequence of the fact that the Leray-Serre spectral sequence is a spectral sequence of mixed Hodge structures.